Social Media Policy

 - Posting Length: All posts should be relatively short and direct.
 Only in rare cases is a social media outlet the appropriate place to share lengthy, detailed correspondence.

 - Non-MU Posts: Misericordia University does not allow posting of commercial content or solicitation for participation in private studies on its social media sites unless otherwise authorized in advance.
-This includes unsolicited discount offers to students, staff, and alumni, rental property availability, personal employment offers, random tagging of content or pages unaffiliated with MU events, partnerships or agreements and similar activity.
+This includes unsolicited discount offers to students, staff, and alumni, rental property availability, personal employment offers, random tagging of content or pages unaffiliated with MU events, selling of personal items such as book or dorm related materials for financial gain, partnerships or agreements and similar activity.
 Fundraising solicitation requests, other than those coming directly from MU or an MU sponsored program are not allowed.
 Non MU posts will be deleted.

 - Offensive posts: Offensive or abusive posts should be removed immediately.
 Site administrators should note the source of the post and consult with their next level supervisor and Marketing to determine if additional action is necessary.